 HONOLULU (AP) — As Hawaii pushes to meet its aggressive renewable energy goals, two companies have proposed offshore wind turbine projects for federal waters off Oahu.
 Their plan would use technology that floats the massive turbines in deep waters miles offshore.

-The federal Bureau of Ocean Energy Management, the agency that would decide whether to approve ocean leases for the projects, held a meeting about the proposals Monday.
+The federal Bureau of Ocean Energy Management is the agency that would decide whether to approve ocean leases for the projects.
+It's holding a meeting about the proposals Monday.